 Dylan is the Director of Partner Mobilization with ICP.
 He and his fiance (Holly Long) work to get more churches and individuals involved in world missions through ICP projects.
 Contact Dylan here: firstname.lastname@example.org.

-As Director of Didache Women/Children Sarah mobilizes Didache trainers, develop curriculum, coordinate on-the-field engagements, and teach women and children.
-Contact Sara here: firstname.lastname@example.org.
+As Director of Didache Women/Children Sarah mobilizes Didache trainers, develops curriculum, coordinates on-the-field engagements, and teaches women and children.
+Contact Sarah here: email@example.com.

 Patricia serves as Women's Discipleship Coordinator (Latin America) with ICP.
 She and her husband, Stan, have partnered with ICP for years.
 Recently, Patricia has taken on the task of developing and implementing training initiatives for women in Ecuador.